Film Review: Donnie Darko (2001)

 (source: tmdb.org)

 The term "cult film" has been so overused that it has lost much of its original meaning.
-However, one film that could fit the original criteria for such a status is the Donnie Darko, 2001 science fiction drama directed by Richard Kelly.
+However, one film that could fit the original criteria for such a status is the Donnie Darko, a 2001 science fiction drama directed by Richard Kelly.

 One of the most interesting things about Donnie Darko is its blend of genres.
 The film functions as a science fiction thriller, with Donnie's visions and the looming threat of the end of the world creating a sense of tension and unease.
 It is also a psychological drama, as Donnie struggles with his mental health and tries to make sense of his visions.
 Additionally, Donnie Darko is a nostalgic remembrance of the 1980s, making Kelly's film one of the first to treat the era as a period piece.

-This was the feature debut for Kelly, but you couldn’t tell based on the quality of his direction.
-He puts relatively modest resources to good use, with Steven Posner's cinematography, clever use of widescreen format, and CGI effects very much like those introduced in The Abyss making the film look epic.
+This was the feature debut for Kelly, but you couldn't tell based on the quality of his direction.
+He puts relatively modest resources to good use, with Steven Posner's cinematography, clever use of the widescreen format, and CGI effects very much like those introduced in The Abyss making the film look epic.
 Despite the film's relatively low budget, Kelly's resourcefulness is evident in his decision to have characters of high school students wear uniforms instead of 1980s period clothes his production could not afford in sufficient numbers.

 The casting in Donnie Darko is also excellent.
-Jake Gyllenhaal excels in one of his most iconic roles, playing a protagonist who is both a rebellious young intellectual, a confused teenager, and what appears to be paranoid schizophrenic.
-The rest of the cast is also excellent, with Kelly deliberately making a film an ensemble piece built around a large canvas of different, unusual but memorable characters.
+Jake Gyllenhaal excels in one of his most iconic roles, playing a protagonist who is both a rebellious young intellectual, a confused teenager, and what appears to be a paranoid schizophrenic.
+The rest of the cast is also excellent, with Kelly deliberately making the film an ensemble piece built around a large canvas of different, unusual but memorable characters.
 Some cast members play against type, most notably Patrick Swayze, who plays one of the sleaziest characters, and Katharine Ross, who plays a confused psychotherapist.

 The film's soundtrack is also a significant factor in its popularity.
 The soundtrack is built around 1980s pop, with a cover of "Mad World" by Tears for Fears being the most popular.
-However, this has also made the regular soundtrack by Michael Andrews sound unremarkable.
+However, this has also made the original soundtrack by Michael Andrews sound unremarkable.

 Kelly's script is rich but can be confusing at times.
-The film's attempts to give the events in the film some "deep" philosophical or pseudoreligious meaning or para-scientific explanation can also make it look a little bit too pretentious.
+The film's attempts to give the events in the film some "deep" philosophical or pseudo-religious meaning or para-scientific explanation can also make it look a little bit too pretentious.

 RATING: 7/10 (+++)